hosein-yousefii/kubernetes-vault-cluster/README.md

 [![GitHub license](https://img.shields.io/github/license/hosein-yousefii/kubernetes-vault-cluster)](https://github.com/hosein-yousefii/kubernetes-vault-cluster/blob/master/LICENSE)
 ![LinkedIn](https://shields.io/badge/style-hoseinyousefi-black?logo=linkedin&label=LinkedIn&link=https://www.linkedin.com/in/hoseinyousefi)

-vault cluster in kubernetes integrated with consul cluster.
+vault cluster in kubernetes integrated with consul cluster, and using auto-unseal to unseal vault.

-Use this repository To implement a simple Vault cluster which is integrated to Consul cluster as back storage, for test purpose.
+Use this repository To implement a simple Vault cluster which is integrated to Consul cluster as back storage, and a Vault as a transit server to automatically unseal vault cluster, of course for test purpose.

 ## What is Vault?